OSGConnect/connectbook/start/software/example-compilation.md

 To compile Samtools with CRAM support requires that we first compile `liblzma`.
 Following the same approach as we did for Samtools, first we acquire a copy of the the latest liblzma source code, then review the installation instructions.
-From our online search we will find that XZ Utils has replaced LZMA Utils and that liblzma is availble from the XZ Utils library package.
+From our online search we will that `liblzma` is availble from the XZ Utils library package.

 	[user@login ~]$ wget https://tukaani.org/xz/xz-5.2.5.tar.gz